selfmd/docs/docs/connect/mcp.md

 → { fingerprint: "5kx8m3nq2p7...", publicKey: "base64..." }
 ```

 This creates (or loads) your Ed25519 identity and connects to the Hyperswarm DHT.
-Call this first — all other tools require a running agent.
+Call this first.
+All other tools require a running agent.

 ### 2. Create a state